AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 ## Gradient
 ![gradient](node-images/gradient.png)

-Create a new texture that to act as a gradient including the Poiyomi built in gradient editor.
+Create a new texture to act as a gradient including the Poiyomi built in gradient editor.

 ## UVLogic